 \item \textit{Server Platform Incompatibility (21 issues)}: Issues where the MCP server fails or behaves inconsistently due to the OS, architecture, or other platform-specific differences in environment behavior, system utilities, encoding, or container support.
 This type of faults includes mismatches in OS-dependent path or encoding handling, missing platform-compatible packages or images, and integration problems.
 Among these, \textit{Microsoft Windows} is the most frequently affected platform (66.7\%), followed by \textit{Linux} (14.3\%) and \textit{macOS} (9.5\%).
-For example, one issue reported that \textit{`when starting the mcp-memory-service on a Windows environment, the service appears to be treating log messages as JSON, resulting in multiple parsing errors'}, a problem that is particularly pronounced on Windows \textit{`due to how it handles stream buffering.'} \cite{ex_server_platform}.

 \end{enumerate} \item \textbf{Server Deployment (16 issues)}: Issues where the MCP server fails to build, package, install, or start due to problems in packaging metadata, build configuration, dependency bundling, distribution mechanisms, or deployment orchestration (e.g., Docker or package managers).
 These faults occur during the preparation or deployment of the server, before normal runtime execution, and include missing or mispackaged modules, incorrect build targets, distribution inconsistencies, or misconfigured container and environment settings.
-As an instance, one user reported that the latest pre-built Docker image for the MCP server failed to start due to a missing dependency, producing a \texttt{ModuleNotFoundError} at startup and suggested that the \textit{``package should be included as a dependency in the pre-built Docker image''} \cite{ex_server_deployment}.

 \item \textbf{Resource Management (10 issues)}: Issues related to the server’s access to and management of system resources, primarily files, directories, and shared project data, including concurrency issues and incorrect assumptions about resource availability or state.
 These issues are divided into two subgroups: \begin{enumerate} \item \textit{Server Access Synchronization (5 issues)}: Issues caused by concurrent or repeated access to shared resources, leading to race conditions, file locks, inconsistent states, or improper cleanup.
-For example, one report described \textit{``asyncio event loop contamination … [that] sometimes leads to an unrecoverable deadlock''} where concurrent tasks interfered with one another and required process isolation to avoid synchronization failures \cite{ex-server-resource-sync}.